-(42) The historical SPB scenario assumes gradual convergence to the historical average for the SPB beyond the forecast, all other macroeconomic assumptions as in the baseline budget balance/surplus rule (in structural terms) should have been adopted by end November 2013.
-However, the draft Fiscal Rules Act implementing the constitutional amendment was only adopted by the government in December 2014 and submitted to the Parliament.
+(61) The historical structural primary balance scenario assumes gradual convergence to the historical average for the structural primary balance beyond the forecast, all other macroeconomic assumptions as in the baseline directive on budgetary frameworks into the national legal order has been delayed and is still on-going.
+According to the Slovenian Constitution, as amended in May 2013, the legislation implementing the general government budget balance/surplus rule (in structural terms) should have been adopted by end November 2013.
+However, the draft Fiscal Rules Act, implementing the constitutional amendment was only adopted by the Government and submitted to the Parliament in December 2014.

-(43) The combined historical scenario assumes gradual convergence to historical averages beyond the forecasts for all main macroeconomic variables - SPB, implicit interest rate and real GDP growth.
+(62) The combined historical scenario assumes gradual convergence to historical averages beyond the forecasts for all main macroeconomic variables - structural primary balance, implicit interest rate and real GDP growth.

-(44) The SPB is assumed to remain constant at end-of programme value; all other macroeconomic variables interest rate, inflation, growth - over the programme horizon are also taken from the SCPs
+(63) The structural primary balance is assumed to remain constant at end-of programme value; all other macroeconomic variables - interest rate, inflation, growth - over the programme horizon are also taken from the SCPs

 The intention is for a new fiscal framework to be in place for the 2016 budgetary process.
 The draft Fiscal Rules Act passed first reading in the Parliament and is expected to be enacted in March 2015.
 The draft Act indicates the minimum value of the medium-term fiscal objective as determined by the Treaty and sets out the correction mechanism, which will be triggered in the event of significant observed deviations from the mediumterm objective or the adjustment path towards it.
-The legislation will be complemented by revisions to the Public Finance Act, which will include detailed provisions defining the drafting, implementation and monitoring of the budget of all general government entities.
+The legislation will be complemented by revisions to the Public Finance Act, which will include detailed provisions defining the drafting. implementation and monitoring of the budget of all general government institutional units.
 The Fiscal Council, as envisaged in the draft Fiscal Rules Act, will be an independent body charged with monitoring fiscal policy and budgetary execution and assessing compliance with the fiscal rules.
-The act provides that the appointment of the Fiscal Council members will commence within fifteen days of the act coming into force and the Council will establish its rules of procedure within three months after its members are appointed.
+The act provides that the appointment of the Fiscal Council members will commence within fifteen days of the act coming into force and the Council will establish its rules of procedure within 3 months after its members are appointed.
 The focus is now on having the rules and the Fiscal Council fully operational in time for the 2016 budgetary process.